PhpGt/WebEngine/CONTRIBUTING.md

 Code within the PHP.Gt organisation is split over different repositories.
 The first thing to know is how the respositories are broken up and where your issue/idea/bug/feature/question is for.

 [WebEngine](https://php.gt/webengine) is the main project that is used to build web applications, and depends on all other PHP.Gt repositories.
-Core responsibilities of this project include the `gt` commands, web routing, the request/response lifecycle, Page Logic classes and the "go" functions.
+Core responsibilities of this project include web routing, the request/response lifecycle, Page Logic classes and the "go" functions.

 You may want to contribute on the components that make up the WebEngine.
 The main components include: